Tuesday, 28 July 2020

 City Town buses are available from Various parts of the City.

-The temple is about, 1 KM from Tiruvottiyur Railway Station, 11 KM from Chennai Central, 26 KM from Koyambedu, 28 KM from Meenambakkam Airport.
+The temple is about 1 km from Tiruvottiyur Railway Station, 11 km from Chennai Central, 26 km from Koyambedu, and 28 km from Meenambakkam Airport.

-Nearest Railway station / Junction is Chennai Central.
+The nearest Railway Station / Junction is Chennai Central.

 Votreeswarar Sannadhi